Epstein Act Part II

 If the MAD Act passes and survives, here is what changes:

-The Epstein files actually become public.
-Every responsive record from every federal agency, on a fixed schedule, on the web for anyone to read, no later than four weeks before the next presidential election.
+• The Epstein files actually become public.
+Every record from over two dozen federal agencies, on a fixed schedule, on the web for anyone to read, no later than four weeks before the next presidential election.

 Sources